tomshaw/backbone-crud-demonstration/README.md

  List of todo items:

   * An AMD version?
-Probablly so need to learn how to do it.
+Probably so need to learn how to do it.

 # Questions or Comments?